mattimoller/ContainerizedApps-Cloud-hackathon/README.md

     $ docker --version

 ### Creating an AWS account
-Creatnig an AWS account is free and can be done [here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
+Creating an AWS account is free and can be done [here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

 ### Installing the AWS Command Line Interface (CLI)
 The AWS CLI is a way to programatically interact with AWS.
 The CLI allows for users to create and manage resources though a command prompt/terminal instead of through the AWS Console.